When can I submit an application for the Property Tax Postponement (PTP) Program?

-What is the interest rate under the PTP Program?
+What is the interest rate under the PTP?

-If I apply to the PTP Program and am not approved, could I be subject to penalties and interest for the current year taxes?
+If I do not pay my property taxes because I apply to the PTP Program, and I am not approved, could I be subject to penalties and interest for the current-year taxes?

 Yes.
-Consult your county tax collector to determine your liability and best course of action.
+Consulting a county tax collector can help an applicant determine potential liability and the best course of action.

 Are defaulted property taxes eligible for postponement?